The lovely theme Composed By Fred Karlin is wistful and melancholy and suits Lucan’s story perfectly.

 “The authorities, afraid Lucan might revert to wolf, tried to hold him under lock and key.
 But Lucan escaped and the University obtained a court order for his return.
 A bounty hunter was hired to track him down.”

-The last four episodes slightly retooled the plot, making Lucan a fugitive for murder and changing the narration:
+The last four episodes retooled the plot, making Lucan a fugitive accused of murder and changing the narration:

 “Hunters found him in the wilds of Northern Minnesota, a boy raised from infancy by wolves.
 They captured him and brought him to the University where I was conducting research on human behavior.
 Growing into young manhood he was haunted by the mystery.
 Who was he?
 How had he been lost?
 Who were his parents?
 I named him Lucan.“